 Catch a flight into Los Angeles and check into the comfortable and centrally located full-service Renaissance Los Angeles airport hotel for a five-night stay.
 D

 DAY 2: GETTING TO KNOW LA!

 Spend the day sightseeing the City of Angels with a local expert.
 See the Hollywood Bowl, Mann’s Chinese Theatre, Hollywood Walk of Fame, Sunset Strip, Beverly Hills, Rodeo Drive and so much more.
-Celebrate the holidays with dinner at Fogo de Chao and tap your toe to Christmas caroling by local musicians.
-B, D
+B, L

 DAY 3: REAGAN LIBRARY

 Take a scenic drive along the coast and over mountains to Simi Valley for a visit to the Ronald Reagan Library and Museum.
 The exhibits are designed to honor his accomplishments and patriotic spirit.
-Tour the museum, view a full-size replica of the White House Oval Office, the office in which President Reagan never took off his suit jacket, and walk onboard the actual Air Force One aircraft, tail number 27000, which flew seven US presidents.
+Tour the museum, view a full-size replica of the White House Oval Office, the office in which President Reagan never took off his suit jacket.
+Enjoy lunch under the actual Air Force One aircraft, tail number 27000, which flew seven US presidents.
 B, L